SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-01-10-unity-ai-programming-essentialsa-review.markdown

 ###### Chapter 10 “Animation and AI”

-RAIN AI also has the ability to integrate with both Unity’s old animation system and the more modern Mecanim system, allowing you to play different animations in relation to different AI states.&nbsp; Here the chapter walks through a decent demo using Unity’s own assets to show you how to set all this up.
+RAIN AI also has the ability to integrate with both Unity’s old animation system and the more modern Mecanim system, allowing you to play different animations in relation to different AI states.
+Here the chapter walks through a decent demo using Unity’s own assets to show you how to set all this up.

 ###### Chapter 11 “Advanced NavMesh Generation”